Teaching Philosophy

 Writing for Publication (In Person and Online)

-This course introduces graduate students to academic publishing, guiding them through the process of transforming a classroom paper or dissertation chapter into a publishable article.
-Using Wendy Laura Belcher’s Writing Your Journal Article in Twelve Weeks, students develop scholarly voice, revise strategically, and navigate the submission process—all within a supportive, peer-oriented environment.
+This course guides graduate students through the process of turning a course paper or dissertation chapter into a journal article.
+Using Wendy Laura Belcher’s Writing Your Journal Article in Twelve Weeks, we work on voice, revision, and the publication process in a collaborative, peer-supported environment.